Non-teaching space funding

 - resource areas

-To identify the greatest need we rank schools as follows:
+To identify the greatest need we rank schools as follows.

-- The percentage deficit of non-teaching space — that is, the amount of deficit of non-teaching space compared to non-teaching space entitlement in percentage terms.
+- The percentage deficit of non-teaching space: that is, the amount of deficit of non-teaching space compared to non-teaching space entitlement in percentage terms.

 You can use your NTS funding to best meet your school’s needs for non-teaching areas.

 - accurately record the actual cost of the project in K2